openshift/installer/docs/dev/bootstrap_services.md

 `PRE_COMMAND` or `POST_COMMAND` environment variable with a value that identifies the command.
 For example, kubelet.service has a pre-command of /usr/local/bin/kubelet-pause-image.sh.
 The kubelet-pause-image.sh script sets the `PRE_COMMAND` environment variable to "kubelet-pause-image" before sourcing the bootstrap-service-record.sh script.
-All of the entries for the pre-command will contain a `preCommand` field with the "kubelet-pause-image" value.
+The entries for the pre-command will contain a `preCommand` field with the "kubelet-pause-image" value.

 ###### Sample Script #######